Last Updated on

-Due to the fact there’s upscale beachside hotels and a great boardwalk to stroll at night, Haeundae has become a chill spot for nightclubbing.
-There’s a handful of chic bars and hip hop clubs in the hotel area.
-While clubbing isn’t my thing, it wasn’t hard to notice that at night, the clientele in this area glams up.
+Due to Haeundae Beach’s upscale beachfront hotels and a great boardwalk to stroll, Haeundae Beach has become a chill spot for nightclubbing.
+There’s a handful of chic bars and hip hop clubs in the hotel area and you’ll see Koreans all glammed up.

 For a list of nightly events, check out Busan Haps nightlife calendar for Haeundae.

 12. Haeundae Spa: Spend a night at a Jjimjilbang